Nasir Aslam Zahid

-The Honourable Justice (R) Nasir Aslam Zahid (Urdu:ناصر اسلم زاہد); Barrister-at-Law, is a Pakistani judge who served as the Chief Justice of the Sindh High Court and then a judge of the Federal Shariat Court of Pakistan and Supreme Court of Pakistan.
+Nasir Aslam Zahid (Urdu:ناصر اسلم زاہد); Barrister-at-Law, is a Pakistani judge who served as the Chief Justice of the Sindh High Court and then a judge of the Federal Shariat Court of Pakistan and Supreme Court of Pakistan.

-He did his Bachelors from Government College of Lahore.
+He did his Bachelors from Government College University Lahore.
 He left Pakistan in 1954 to Cambridge for his further studies and came back in 1957.

 He gained more honor and respect when he resigned from the Supreme Court of Pakistan instead of taking the oath of office per General Pervez Musharraf's Provisional Constitutional Order (PCO).

 Early life

 Nasir Aslam Zahid was born in Mussoorie, near Delhi, British India.
 His father, Sir Zahid Hussain was a finance officer, and had also served as chancellor of Aligarh Muslim University.
 Later in Pakistan, his father was the first governor of the State Bank of Pakistan.
 He had a very supportive family of 9.

 His uncle was a criminal lawyer who used to tell him stories about his daily cases.
 These stories built his interest in this field and that's when he decided to practice law.